zeek/spicy/doc/autogen/types/string.rst

     Splits the string value at each occurrence of *sep* and returns a vector containing the individual pieces, with all separators removed.
-    If the separator is not found, the returned vector will have the whole string value as its single element.
-If the separator is not given, or empty, the split will take place at sequences of white spaces.
+    If the separator is not found, or if the separator is empty, the returned vector will have the whole string value as its single element.
+If the separator is not given, the split will occur at sequences of white spaces.

 .. spicy:method:: string::split1 string split1 False tuple<string,~string> ([ sep: string ])